10 Best Milwaukee Drills of 2023 – Top Picks & Reviews

 7. Milwaukee Electric Tools M12 Fuel Hammer Drill

 The main reason this is rated so low is that there just isn’t much information included.
-Because of this, we had to go off information gleaned from third-party sources.
+Because of that, we had to go off information gleaned from third-party sources.
 This may or may not be accurate, so it was difficult to provide an accurate review.

 8. Milwaukee M18 Brushless Cordless Compact Drill